-- 5. To be notified of any recommendations of a Hearing Body, and the final outcome of the case. - 6.
-To appeal on the same grounds as the Accused Student, as outlined in section (9) Appeals of this Regulation. - 1.7.
+- 5. To be notified of the final outcome of the case. - 6.
+To appeal on the same grounds as the Accused Student, as outlined in section (9) Appeals of this Regulation. - 7.
 To review the Hearing Body selection of the Accused Student as outlined in section (6)(g)2c Process.
-In cases involving Sexual Misconduct violations, if the Reporting Person does not agree with the Hearing Body selected by the Accused Student, the Hearing Body will be a University Officials Board. - 7.8.
-To request permission to participate via audio or live-video from another location, and/or participate in a manner that avoids direct contact with the Accused Student and/or Witnesses as long as such participation does not infringe on the Accused Student's right to question the Reporting Person or Witnesses during the Hearing or infringe on the University's implementation of the Student Conduct Processeonduct process. - 8.9.
-Decline to answer any questions or provide self-incriminating information to the Hearing Body at any point during the resolution process. - 9.10.
+In cases involving Sexual Misconduct violations, if the Reporting Person does not agree with the Hearing Body selected by the Accused Student, the Hearing Body will be a University Officials Board. - 8.
+To request permission to participate via audio or live-video from another location, and/or participate in a manner that avoids direct contact with the Accused Student and/or Witnesses as long as such participation does not infringe on the Accused Student's right to question the Reporting Person or Witnesses during the Hearing or infringe on the University's implementation of the Student Conduct Process. - 9.
+Decline to answer any questions or provide self-incriminating information to the Hearing Body at any point during the resolution process. - 10.
 To provide a written impact statement to the Conduct Committee Advisor before the start of a Hearing.
-In the event that the Accused Student accepts responsibility, or is recommended or found responsible, the impact statement would then be provided to the Hearing Body to be considered in recommending or issuing Sanctions.

-- 11. Request reasonable accommodations in the Student Conduct Process, if the
+In the event that the Accused Student accepts responsibility, or is recommended or found responsible, the impact statement would then be provided to the Hearing Body to be considered in recommending or issuing Sanctions. - 11.
+Request reasonable accommodations in the Student Conduct Process, if the Reporting Person has a disability.
+At any point during the Student Conduct Process, a student may contact the Disability Resource Center (DRC) to discuss their access needs.

-Reporting Person has a disability.
-At any point during the Student Conduct Process, a student may contact the Disability Resource Center (DRC) to discuss their access needs. - (6) Process. - (a) Hearing Bodies.
+- (6) Process. - (a) Hearing Bodies.
 Any specific procedures used by Hearing Bodies will comply with the requirements of the Student Conduct Code and Student Honor Code.
-Hearing Bodies are selected annually, with the approval of the Vice President for Student Affairs; and receive training from the Office of Student Conduct and Conflict Resolution. - 1.
-The Director of Student Conduct and Conflict Resolution (and designee(s)) may conduct Hearings. - 2.
+Hearing Bodies are selected annually, with the approval of the Vice President for Student LifeAffairs and receive training from the Office of Student Conduct and Conflict Resolution. - The Director of Student Conduct and Conflict Resolution (and designee(s)) may conduct Hearings. - 2.
 Individual Hearing Officers (IHO) or Individual Honor Hearing Officers (HHO) designated by the Dean of Students may conduct Hearings. - 3.
-The Dean of Students may appoint an IHO or HHO Individual Hearing Officer who is not an employee of the University, with the approval of the Vice President for Student Affairs.
+The Dean of Students may appoint an IHO or HHO who is not an employee of the University, with the approval of the Vice President for Student LifeAffairs.
 This is an administrative decision of the University and not a specific choice a Student may select during an Information Meeting. - 4.
 The Dean of Students and Associate Dean(s) of Students may conduct both informal and formal Hearings. - 5.
 The Student Conduct Committee (SCC) may conduct formal Hearings.
-Student Conduct Committees are composed minimally of three (3) ormembers and at maximum five (5) members, consisting of Faculty/University Officials, staff and Students.
+Student Conduct Committees are composed of three (3) or five (5) members, consisting of Faculty/University Officials, and Students.
 Student Conduct Committees are selected by the Director of Student Conduct and Conflict Resolution or designee and at least one-half of the committee must be Students regardless of committee size.
-The
+The Director of Student Conduct and Conflict Resolution will designate a Conduct Committee Advisor for each Hearing. - 6.
+A University Officials Board (UOB) may conduct Hearings.
+A UOB is composed of three (3) Faculty/University Officials selected by the Director of Student Conduct and